coingate/woocommerce-plugin/readme.txt

 == Screenshots ==

-1. WooCommerce-Coingate Plugin Settings
+1. Cryptocurrency selection window
-2. Payout options in WooCommerce Checkout page
+2. Some of the cryptocurrencies supported by CoinGate
-3. CoinGate Payment Page - Invoice
+3. CoinGate Bitcoin Payment Page - Invoice